catch-img

 There are various types of stud welding, including the capacitor CD stud method, electric arc method, and short cycle method.
 However, the basic principle is the same for all types.

-When performing stud welding, proceed according to a series of steps.
+When performing stud welding, the work is carried out following a series of steps.

 The main types of stud welding are: